What is the Best Exterior Wood Filler for Outdoor Application? (2023)

 Knowing how the filler’s potential for cracking or shrinking may affect the repair is important.
 If the area is adequately prepared beforehand, you shouldn’t have any issues.

 The filler won’t adhere well if there is rotten wood, dirt, or dust on the surface.
-For the greatest potential result, clean the surrounding region as well.
-As a result, subsequent shrinking and cracking should be less likely to occur.
+I advise that you clean the surrounding region as well.
+This way, subsequent shrinking and cracking should be less likely to occur.

 How To Use Exterior Wood Fillers on Decks